 Most of us use more than one Wi-Fi network connection so that if one fails, the 2nd one is used as a fallback.
 With multiple Wi-Fi network sources, there comes the issue of connection priority.

 There are situations where you need to use a Wi-Fi connection until it reaches the maximum traffic limit.
-As the bandwidth cap or FUP is reset monthly with some providers, you may need to switch over to the 2nd Wi-Fi connection and use it for the rest of the month.
-But Windows connects to the Wi-Fi network with higher priority by default, when multiple Wi-Fi networks are available.
+For example, as the bandwidth cap or FUP is reset monthly with some providers, you may need to switch to the 2nd Wi-Fi connection and use it for the rest of the month.
+But Windows connects to the Wi-Fi network with higher priority by default when multiple Wi-Fi networks are available.

 Using Netsh command-line to change Wi-Fi priority